joeyoggie/utilities/README.md

 		}
 	}

 Step 2.
-Add the dependency
+Add the dependency to the app module

 	dependencies {
 	        implementation 'com.github.joeyoggie:utilities:v2.2'